filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

 ## Introduction

-This document is for externally-available and/or high-performance RPC providers.
+This document is for externally-available, high-performance RPC providers and for node operators who use or expose the Ethereum and/or events APIs.
 It walks through the configuration changes, migration flow and operations/maintenance work needed to enable, backfill and maintain the [`ChainIndexer`](#chainindexer-indexing-system).
 The justification for and benefits of the `ChainIndexer` are documented [here](https://github.com/filecoin-project/lotus/issues/12453).

 The ChainIndexer is now also required if you enable Ethereum (`eth_*`) APIs using the `EnableEthRPC` Lotus configuration option.

-**Note: If you are a Storage Provider or node operator who does not serve public RPC requests or does not need Ethereum APIs enabled (i.e, if `Fevm.EnableEthRPC = false`), you can skip this document as the `ChainIndexer` is already disabled by default**.
+**Note: If you are a Storage Provider or node operator who does not serve public RPC requests or does not need Ethereum or Event APIs (i.e, if `Fevm.EnableEthRPC = false` and `Events.EnableActorEventsAPI = false`, their default values), you can skip this document as the `ChainIndexer` is already disabled by default**.

 ## ChainIndexer Config
 ### Enablement